zr0z/muse/README.md

 muse
 ====

-**muse** is a stupid command line mp3 player for osx.
-It is built in Objective-C on top of the `AVFoundation` framework.
+**muse** is a stupid command line mp3 player for OS X. It is built in Objective-C on top of the `AVFoundation` framework.
-The only external library required is `ncurses` that comes bundled with OSX.
+The only external library required is `ncurses` that comes bundled with OS X.

 **muse** is released under the MIT license.

 Since version 0.3, **muse** is a bit smarter and you can read multiple mp3 files using a wildcard (such as `*.mp3`) on the command line or passing several files as arguments.

-Since version 0.4, **muse** accepts `wads` commands:
+Since version 0.4, **muse** accepts `wasd` commands:

 - `w` will quit muse,
 - `a` will play the previous song,